• Quicklinks

 • Courses in Electronics & Devices

+Applicants are required to choose one of the two specializations when applying to the program.
 Depending on your choice, the curricula of the first three semesters differ.
-The fourth semester is entirely reserved for the Master Thesis project.
-The latter is often carried out in conjunction with a company internship.
+The fourth semester is entirely reserved for the Master Thesis.
+The latter can be carried out in conjunction with a company internship.

 Rights and Obligations